xxelegyxx/employee-directory/README.md

     3. Replace necessary items in array of app.js <br>
     4. Save and deploy to your domain<br>

+This site is built using React.
+To read more on how to use React for your own project, check out this link: https://reactjs.org/docs/getting-started.html

 ## :floppy_disk: Usage
 User can use the searchbar to search employees by name.
 If user wishes to add new names, it can be done in the array in app.js